 - total cost, including taxes and permit fees;

 - estimated work start and completion dates;

-- a statement that the contractor carries liability insurance and Workers Compensation coverage;
+- a statement that the contractor carries liability insurance for property damage and Workers Compensation coverage;

 - warranties or guarantees;